-As Group Deputy Chief Executive Officer and Chief Financial Officer, Mr Naravan has overseen many of DP World's major strategic and transformative initiatives.
-With increasing emphasis on cross-business collaboration, he works closely with the task forces on matters ranging from leadership of the Group and acquired companies to ensure effective integration and alignment with Group Vision and Business Strategy.
+Group Deputy Chief Executive Officer and Chief Financial Officer transforming the business from a local port operator to a global end-to-end supply chain solutions provider.
+With increasing emphasis on cross-business collaboration, he works closely with the leadership of the Group and has acquired companies to ensure effective integration and alignment with Group Vision and Business Strategy.